raganwald/raganwald.github.com/index.md

 - As Program Manager for the [JProbe Suite], I wrote a little code, such as designing and shipping the suite's first configuration tool.
 - In the mid 2000s, I led the web banking team for [ING Direct (USA)][ING], with more than three million active users.
 I personally wrote features such as its first ATM and Café locator.
 I used Enterprise Architectural Patterns for integration with legacy systems and extending their functionality.<sup id="fnref:mumps" role="doc-noteref"><a href="#fn:mumps" class="footnote" rel="footnote">5</a></sup>
 - As a member of GitHub's documentation tools and front-end flow teams in the early 2010s, I shipped features such as [rich prose diffs].
-- In 2015, I was hired as the Principal Engineer for Incident Management.
-I was PagerDuty's hands-on lead for the [insights] and [operational review] features, and the launch of features such as [response mobilizer].
-I wrote prototypes for features such as [recent changes].
+- In 2015, I joined PagerDuty as the Principal Engineer for Applications.
+I was the hands-on lead for the [insights] and [operational review] features, and launched features such as [response mobilizer].
+I created prototypes for features such as [recent changes].

 ---